Shuttle-SE/Shuttle-SE.github.io/README.md

 # We are an Open-Source project.

-If you'd like to contribute you may visit our GitHub page where you will find all the related project files at your disposal: [https://github.com/Shuttle-SE](https://github.com/Shuttle-SE)
+Contribute to our project!
+Visit our GitHub page: [https://github.com/Shuttle-SE](https://github.com/Shuttle-SE)

 # Join the chat on Discord!